Katsurio/land_page/README.md

 # land_page

 ## Steps
+1) Initialized a new repo.

-   (Error Logs - 0.0) Updated MAMP and it broke all my virtual hosts.
-Spent time
-                      troubleshooting to no avail.
-Started over without using Laravel.
+       (Hurdle Logs - 1.5) Updated MAMP and it broke all my virtual hosts.
+Spent time troubleshooting to no avail.
+Started over without Laravel.

-1) Initialized a new repo
-2) Created project files with composer
+2) Created project files with composer.
-3) Added db connect files
+3) Added db connect files.
-4) Added php files/includes
+4) Added html,css,php, and includes (etc...) files.

-   (Error Logs - 4.5) Command Z'd for too long and deleted all the front end development
-                      progress I made in an un-initialized repo (They say, like death, stupidity is felt more by others).
+       (Hurdle Logs - 4.5) Command Z'd for too long and deleted all the front end development progress I made in an un-initialized repo (I knew better, but so as they say, like death, stupidity is felt more by others).
 Called it a night after finding/saving all of my files from the terminal.

-5) Extracted and added PSD image assets
+5) Removed text, and converted, extracted, and added PSD image assets to repo.

-   (Error Logs - 5.5) Apache served stops working in MAMP this morning, grrr.
-Decide to restart
-                      computer since nothing I google is working to fix Apache.
-Everything is automagically fixed (i.e. vhosts, apache, I'm thinner, etc...)!!!
+       (Hurdle Logs - 5.5) Apache server stopped working in MAMP this morning, grrr.
+Decided to restart computer since nothing I googled worked to fix Apache.
+And, everything (i.e. vhosts, apache, I'm thinner, etc...) was automagically fixed from the restart!!!